xamarin/xamarin-forms-samples/CustomRenderers/Map/Circle/README.md

 ---
 name: Circle Map Overlay
 description: This sample demonstrates how to add a circular overlay to a map in order to highlight a circular area of the map.
-For more information about this ...
 topic: sample
 languages:
 - csharp